Bsamuel-tech/FUTURE_DS_03/README.md

 # Dataset features
 + Loan_ID: Unique Loan Identifier
-+Gender: Male/Female
++ Gender: Male/Female
-+Married: Applicant's marital status
++ Married: Applicant's marital status
-+Dependents: Number of dependents
++ Dependents: Number of dependents
-+Education: Applicant's education level (Graduate/Not Graduate) +Self_Employed: Whether the applicant is self-employed +ApplicantIncome: Applicant's income +CoapplicantIncome: Co-applicant's income
++ Education: Applicant's education level (Graduate/Not Graduate)
++ Self_Employed: Whether the applicant is self-employed
++ ApplicantIncome: Applicant's income
++ CoapplicantIncome: Co-applicant's income
-+LoanAmount: Loan amount requested
++ LoanAmount: Loan amount requested
-+Loan_Amount_Term: Term of loan in months +Credit_History: Whether the applicant has a credit history (1 for Yes, 0 for No) +Property_Area: Urban, Rural, or Semiurban +Loan_Status: Whether the loan was approved or not (Y/N)
++ Loan_Amount_Term: Term of loan in months
++ Credit_History: Whether the applicant has a credit history (1 for Yes, 0 for No)
++ Property_Area: Urban, Rural, or Semiurban
++ Loan_Status: Whether the loan was approved or not (Y/N)

 # Employed Libraries
 1. pandas: Data manipulation and analysis